-1.2 This practice is the inch-pound companion to Practice C1103M; therefore, no SI equivalents are presented in the practice.
+1.2 This practice is the SI companion of Practice C1103.

-Note 2-The owner shall specify the following: who will conduct, observe, and furnish labor, material, and measuring devices and pay for the tests; who is responsible for determining local ground conditions; and whether an air or water test is to be used.
+NOTE 2-The owner shall specify the following: who will conduct, observe, and furnish labor, material, and measuring devices and pay for the tests; who is responsible for determining local ground conditions; and whether an air or water test is to be used.

 Note 3-The user of this practice is advised that test criteria presented in this practice are similar to those in general use.
-Pipe shall be accepted by infiltration or exfiltration testing utilizing Practice C969.
+Pipe shall be accepted by infiltration or exfiltration testing utilizing Practice C969M.

-Note 4-Test times tabulated and the rate of air loss in this practice are based on successful testing of installed pipelines.
+Note 4-Test times tabulated and the rate of air loss in this standard are based on successful testing of installed pipelines.
 However, since air and water have different physical properties, retests of some pipelines not meeting field air tests have been successful when tested with water.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-Specific precautions are given in Section 6.
+Specific safety precautions are given in Section 6.